Crafity/crafity-config/README.md

 #Crafity Config

 Load in a JSON configuration file quick and easy with Node.JS.
 This module can be used to load in different configuration settings based on a target environments.
 In almost every project there are platform and environment specific settings.
 Think about paths, port numbers, service, credentials, etc, etc.
 Crafity config provides a simple API and convention to handle this.

+##Configuration
 Let's take a look at a sample configuration file for a web server.

     {
       "environment": "development",
       "shared": {
         "webserver": {
+          "ip": "127.0.0.1",
           "port": 4242,
           "gzip": true
         }
       },
       "development": {
         "webserver": {
-          "ip": "127.0.0.1"
+          "gzip": false,
+          "debug": true
         }
       },
+      "test": {},
       "production": {
         "webserver": {
           "port": 80